 While practically anyone can open a bank account overseas, it pays off to consult an experienced asset protection lawyer before you move money to Switzerland, Singapore, or another country.

-A skilled attorney will consider your financial needs and suggest the best offshore bank accounts for asset protection.
+A skilled asset protection attorney will consider your financial needs and suggest the best offshore bank accounts for asset protection.
 Your lawyer can also explain how the differences between the laws of various jurisdictions can play out in the event of a lawsuit or divorce.
 Last but not least, your attorney can help ensure all your financial activity stays compliant.

 Choose a Trusted Bank